See the latest vacancies and find out about working for MSF UKJobs in the UK

 These cookies collect information about how visitors use our site.
 We use the information to help us improve the site.
 Google Analytics collects information anonymously, including the number of visitors to the site, which site or search engine the visitors have come from and the pages they visited.
 This information is not shared with any third parties.

 This tag simply collects information about your visit to our site so that we can serve you more relevant adverts when you browse the internet.
-This data is not shared with any third party and allows MSF UK to spend donor money as effectively as possible.
+This data is not shared with any third party and allows MSF UK to fundraise as effectively as possible.

 We use Facebook tracking to ensure that our paid Facebook campaigns are as effective as possible and that we are talking to the most relevant audiences.
 The data collected by Facebook is aggregated and is not personally identifiable.
 The data will not be shared with other parties and Facebook will maintain the confidentiality and security of data, including by maintaining technical and physical safeguards that are designed to (a) protect the security and integrity of data while it is within Facebook's systems and (b) guard against the accidental or unauthorised access, use, alteration or disclosure of data within Facebook's systems.